starwing/luautf8/README.md

 They are NOT in utf8 module.

-Some routines are the compatible for Lua 5.3's basic UTF-8 support
+Some routines are for compatibility with Lua 5.3's basic UTF-8 support library:
-library:
 - `utf8.offset`
 - `utf8.codepoint`
 - `utf8.codes`

-See Lua5.3's manual to get usage.
+See Lua5.3's manual for usage.

 Some routines are new, with some Unicode-spec functions:

 ### utf8.escape(str) -> utf8 string
 escape a str to UTF-8 format string.
-It support several escape format:
+It supports several escape formats:

  * `%ddd` - which ddd is a decimal number at any length: change Unicode code point to UTF-8 format.